hlab1/scRNAseqWithCICT/README.md

 **Reference**: Abbas Shojaee and Shao-shan Carol Huang, Robust discovery of gene regulatory networks from single-cell gene expression data using Causal Inference with Composition of Transactions.
 Manuscript in preparation.
 2023.

-This repository contains code to run the CICT (Causal Inference Causality Test) algorithm on various datasets.
+This repository contains code to run the CICT (Causal Inference Using Composition of Transactions) algorithm on various datasets.
 The code is organized into two main parts:

 * Initial setup and configuration
 * Execution of the CICT algorithm